The Notre Dame "Nun Study"

 In 1986, David Snowdon, an epidemiologist from the University of Minnesota, who wanted to better understand the aging process, commenced one of the most compelling studies in this area performed to date.

 678 participants from the Notre Dame convent in Mankato, MN took part in the “Nun Study”.
 The average age was 85 (ages 75 – 102) and 31% of the participants were already cognitively impaired.

 For more than 16 years Snowdon painstakingly collected data on his subjects.
 This groundbreaking research not only shed light on Alzheimer’s but also gave us invaluable insight into the aging process.
 The findings were quite amazing.
 Snowdon stated in 2001 that “Aging is not the cause of health problems in old age, disease is the culprit.”

 Sister Bernadette's Aging Process

-Sister Bernadette was a prime example of this.
+In order to better understand the findings let’s take a look at Sister Bernadette.
 She was sharp as a tack.
 Her cognitive abilities were tested at 81, 83 & 84 and she showed no signs of the mental deterioration you would see with Alzheimer’s.

 “It was as if her neocortex was resistant to destruction for some reason,” wrote David Snowdon “Sister Bernadette appears to have been what we, and others, have come to call an ‘escapee.’
 Death had intervened before her symptoms had time to surface.”

-Research estimates that ¼ of the population exhibit no sign of Alzheimer’s, yet they harbour the pathological criteria for disease.
+Research estimates that ¼ of the population exhibit no sign of Alzheimer’s, yet they harbor the pathological criteria for the disease.